-Learn how to do a DIY german schmear technique to update brick.
-This DIY whitewashed brick is simple!
+Learn how to do a simple and inexpensive DIY german schmear technique to update brick.

-And that is staring at some outdated, maybe we could even go so far as to say ugly brick in your home and wondering how the heck you can update it without demolishing everything and starting fresh?
+If you have landed here, you may be exactly where I was a few months ago.
+That is, staring at some outdated (maybe we could even go so far as to say ugly?) brick in your home and wondering how the heck you can update it without demolishing everything and starting fresh.
+Does that sound right?

-If that sounds like you, then you’ve come to the right place.
+If so, you’ve come to the right place.
 Because today, we’re going to explain and tackle a DIY German smear project to update brick.
 And we’ll explain a bit about the difference between this technique and others that are also frequently used for brick updates, as well.

 1. I had NEVER heard the term “German schmear” until like 2 weeks ago.